petruisfan/node-supervisor/README.md

 ## Simple Install

-Install npm, and then do this:
+Just run:

     npm install supervisor -g

-You don't even need to download or fork this repo at all.

 ## Fancy Install

-Get this code, install npm, and then do this:
+Get this code, and then do this:

     npm link